Admissions - App is LIVE!

 If you have not yet completed your baccalaureate degree, you may submit a current (in-progress) transcript now, and a final transcript showing degree conferral upon graduation.

-Applicants are required to respond to short essay questions (250 words or less for each question) telling us about their specific interest in pursuing the Master of Applied Data Science online degree, and what they aim to accomplish by participating in the program.
-Questions applicants will be asked to respond to include:
+- Five short essays (250 words or less for each question) telling us about your specific interest in pursuing the Master of Applied Data Science online degree, and what you hope to accomplish by participating in the program.

 - Why are you interested in the Master of Applied Data Science degree with UMSI, and what do you hope to gain with this degree?